smartmeio/arancino-daemon/docs/CONFIGURATION.md

 -->

 ### Arancino Ports
-Arancino Daemon scans serial ports for new devices to connect to.
-If a new device is plugged Arancino Daemon applies the configuration of the `[port]` section of the configuration file.
+Arancino Daemon scans on all enabled port types for new devices to connect to.
+If a new device is plugged Arancino Daemon applies the configuration of the relative `[port]` section of the configuration file.
 From version `2.0.0` Arancino Daemon supports multiple port types, and configurations are now specific for each type in a dedicated section of configuration file.